| |

 Address: 부산광역시 중구 비프광장로 20 (남포동6가) 일대 | 20, BIFF gwangjang-ro, Jung-gu (Nampo-dong)

-Extra tip: you can visit Gukje Market, Yongdusan Park / Busan Tower, Jagalchi Fish Market, and BIFF Square as a stand-alone itinerary since they are all set in Nampo-dong.
+Extra tip: You can visit Gukje Market, Yongdusan Park / Busan Tower, Jagalchi Fish Market, and BIFF Square on a stand-alone itinerary since they are all set in Nampo-dong.

 Lotte World Adventure Busan

 It features a variety of thrilling rides and attractions, as well as exciting shows that will keep you entertained for hours on end.
-The park also offers a number of dining options, from traditional Korean cuisine to international fare.
+The park offers several dining options, from traditional Korean cuisine to international fare.

 From roller coasters to water slides, there’s plenty of excitement waiting at Lotte World Adventure Busan.